OsmosysSoftware/osm-transcript-summarizer/apps/api/docs/database-design.md

 The database schema consists of the following 2 tables:

 - **files :** Contains details about all the user uploaded files with their Task IDs.
-- **job** : Contains details about the queue system-related data, such as job metadata and status.
+- **jobs  :** Contains details about the queue system-related data, such as job metadata and status.

 This schema can be visualized in the following image:
 ![Block Diagram](./assets/transcript-summarization-database-schema.jpg)